Trust funds: Everything you need to know

 Benefits of a trust fund

 There are several benefits and limitations in creating a living or testamentary trust during the estate planning process.
-The benefits of establishing a trust include the ability to help protect your assets and assist your loved ones to avoid the probate process.
+The potential benefits of establishing a trust include the ability to help protect your assets and assist your loved ones to avoid the probate process.

 If you do not take steps to avoid probate, your estate will go through a process which involves the court distributing your assets according to the terms of your will.
 If you die intestate, the court will decide how to distribute your assets under the state’s intestacy laws.